Order of Visit: High Point #17

 During our brief stop at the lake, Keith, Finn, and I all decided to add another layer of clothing because the wind seemed to be picking up.
 With that complete, we were ready to tackle the final two miles to the summit via the Wheeler Peak Trail.

-The beginning of the Wheeler Peak Trail is below tree line, but then the path begins climbing at a much steeper slope.
-Before we knew it, we were above the trees and surrounded by alpine grasses.
+The beginning of the Wheeler Peak Trail is below the tree line, but then the path begins climbing at a much steeper slope.
+We were above the trees and surrounded by alpine grasses before we knew it.

 The trail continued to climb sharply, transitioning us between an obvious dirt path and a more-difficult-to-discern trail as we traversed several rocky areas.

-The sun was out during our climb, but the wind really picked up above 12,000 feet, and we were getting colder and colder.
+The sun was out during our climb, but the wind really picked up above 12,000 feet.
+We were getting colder and colder with each set of switchbacks.
 As we continued upward, we passed a couple of descending hikers who warned us that the wind at the summit was intense.

 I don’t know how cold the temperature was on the summit when factoring in the wind chill, but it was well below freezing!
 So you can imagine my surprise to see two other hikers up there completely underdressed in just shorts and sweatshirts.
 Everyone else we encountered had many more layers, including warm jackets, hats, and gloves.

 After just a few minutes on the summit, we were more than ready to get out of the brutal wind.
-Our descent wasn’t very fast though as the slope was super steep.
-Not only was it hard on the knees, but the rocky sections somehow seemed far more tricky to navigate on the way down the they had been on the way up.
+Our descent wasn’t very fast, though.
+The slope was super steep, which was hard on the knees, and the rocky sections somehow seemed far trickier to navigate on the way down than they had been on the way up.

 Once the hike was over and we were back at the car, all of us had minor headaches from the wind and elevation.
 We failed to drink enough water during our climb, mostly because we were so cold.
 Having been up multiple peaks over 12,000 feet though, we should have known better.
 So it was time to get back to Taos and hydrate!